Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Pietro and Lau were shocked by how quickly my mana returned to normal, allowing for me to stand up without any issues.

 Chrys’s singing voice seemed to hold a measure of divinity, like she had been blessed by the Gods.
 How else would something like that have such a great impact on me?
 After she completed her verse, she opened her eyes.
-The vision of her peaceful expression among the battlefield caused my heart to stop a bit.
+The sight of her peaceful expression among the battlefield caused my heart to stop a bit.
 Just like in my previous incarnation, it had a profound effect on me.

 “Now that this fight is over with, tell me Chrys.
 Why does your song hold such power?”
 I waited anxiously for her answer.
 If it had the power to calm the miasma within me, could it do the same for the currently raging Saki?